Anger management can help you control your anger in three ways

 Many people with anger issues can answer “Yes” to many or even all of these questions.
 But if the impairment in functioning is extreme to even one of these, anger management could be recommended, and ultimately helpful if it is a scientifically based program.

-You learn how to change how often, how long, and how intensely they feel angry.
-Sometimes you may no longer become angry from a trigger that used to really enrage them.
-Other times you may still become angry, but they are able to practice skills that bring the intensity down very quickly so they can get back to a productive day or reconnect with someone they care about, instead of escalating matters.
+You learn how to prevent being upset in the first place and how to change how often, how long, and how intensely you feel angry.
+Sometimes you may no longer become angry from a trigger that used to really enrage you.
+Other times you may still become angry, but you are able to practice skills that bring the intensity down very quickly so you can get back to a productive day or reconnect with someone you care about, instead of escalating matters.

 Types of Anger Management Treatment in New York City